LCA-CI-builds-repair/beets/docs/reference/config.rst

 =============

-Beets has an extensive configuration system that lets you customize nearly every aspect of its operation.
+Beets has an extensive configuration system that lets you customize nearly everreplace Configuration Optionsspect of its operation.
 To configure beets, you create a file called ``config.yaml``.
 The location of the file depends on your platform (type ``beet config -p`` to see the path on your system):